guns/vim-clojure-static/README.markdown

 buffer-local version is intended for plugin authors who wish to highlight symbols dynamically.

+If the buffer flag `b:clojure_syntax_without_core_keywords` is set, vars from `clojure.core` are not highlighted by default.
+This is useful for highlighting namespaces that have set `(:refer-clojure :only [])`.

 [`vim-clojure-highlight`](https://github.com/guns/vim-clojure-highlight) uses
-this feature to highlight extra vars when connected to a REPL.
+these variables to highlight extra vars when connected to a REPL.

 Indent Options
 ==============